History & Biographies

 On the trail of History

-This series is about the greatest archeological landmarks of the Mediterranean and the Middle East and the history that presided over their construction, their development and ultimate decline.
+This series is about the Mediterranean and Middle East's most significant archeological landmarks and the history that presided over their construction, development, and ultimate decline.

-We relive the cornerstones of History such as the development of mythical cities, the invention of the alphabet or the belligerent crusades.
+We relive the cornerstones of History, such as the development of mythical cities, the invention of the alphabet, and the belligerent crusades.